anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: When you come to the end of your rope, tie a knot and hang on.
+Quote: A friend is what the heart needs all the time.

-By: Franklin D. Roosevelt
+By: Henry van Dyke Jr.